 Activities to do during your baby nighttime routine

-What’s nice about routines is that you’re not bound to any particular activity.
+With routines, you’re not bound to any particular activity.
 Do the things you and your baby enjoy, and leave the rest.
-Plus, there are so many activities to choose from that you’ll have plenty of chances to see which one you like.
+Plus, there are so many activities to choose from that you’ll have plenty of chances to see which ones you like.
 Here are a few ideas:

-- Bath: For the most part, I bathed my babies every night because it was the one activity that was different from anything else we did during the day.
-Bath time can signal that this is the time to sleep for the night, rather than for a quick nap.
-Baths also feel refreshing, and allow you to undress and clean your baby completely into a new outfit.
+- Bath: I bathed my babies every night because it was the one activity that was different from anything else we did during the day.
+Bath time can signal that this is the time to sleep for the night, rather than for a nap.
+Baths also feel refreshing and allow you to undress and clean your baby completely into a new outfit.
 That said, bath time should also be fun and relaxing.
 If your baby shrieks and cries with every bath, don’t force it every night.
 Instead, focus first on making bath time a positive experience before adding it to your routine.

 - Baby massage: Whether you bathe your baby or not, a massage can signal the winding down of the day.
 Not only is this a special treat for your baby, the massage itself will also relax his mind and body, making it a conducive activity right before sleep.

-- Pajamas: You might want to dress your baby in special pajamas he only wears in the evenings.
+- Pajamas: Dress your baby in special pajamas he only wears in the evenings.
 For instance, you can dress him in a zipped one-piece suit on top of his usual onesie.
 Tip: Go with zipper pajamas and not buttoned ones—buttons aren’t convenient in the middle of the night!

 - Swaddle: Many babies benefit from wearing a swaddle during sleep.
 Placing your baby in a swaddle will feel comforting and remind him of the time he spent in your womb.

 - Special conversations: A wonderful way to cap the day is to spend time talking with your baby.
-You can start a tradition of what you liked best and least about your day, or what you look forward to in the evenings.
+You can start a tradition of what you liked best and least about your day, or what you look forward to tomorrow.

 - Songs: One of our nighttime routines was singing Twinkle, Twinkle Little Star and The Itsy Bitsy Spider before laying my kids down in bed.
 It became a tradition all through their toddler years, too!